 Visit the Library's Hours of Operation for information about holidays and scheduled closures.

 Borrowing physical library items, such as print books, is available.
 Items, including Interlibrary Loan materials, may be returned using the book drop located next to the Library’s main entrance.

 Course reserve materials will be available to users via an online service.
 Faculty may request print and electronic items to be placed on reserve.
 Each e-reserve course is password protected and students should contact their professor for access.

 Interlibrary Loan requests for items that can be fulfilled by other libraries will continue to be available.
-Use the online form to make a request.
+Use the online form to make a request (log in required).

 Instructional Services will be offered virtually using video conferencing or other online tools.
 Faculty who want to schedule an instruction session may complete a request form or contact a librarian.

-Library Spaces are open to WSU students, faculty and staff only.
+Library Spaces are open to WSU students, faculty and staff with a valid OneCard.
 Tap your OneCard to access the building.
 Seating, computer workstations and public service desks have been reconfigured to maintain social distancing and prevent crowding.
 Hand sanitizer and disinfectant spray for surfaces is available.